 “For me, it’s all about refining my practice and producing work that is up to the standard that I expect for myself.
 Furthering my education has definitely helped me to achieve that.”

-His final collection is partly inspired by a six-month break in his studies, where he travelled the world and pondered what he wanted in life.
+Tyler's final collection is partly inspired by a six-month break in his studies where he travelled the world and pondered what he wanted in life.

 “It’s a safari-chic collection inspired by the modern day traveller,” he said.